-Mastercard has established a global centre for advanced Al and cyber technology in Dubai and partnered with DET on a new Digital City initiative to harness its multi-rail payments network and digital commerce technology.
+Mastercard has established a global centre for advanced AI and cyber technology in Dubai and partnered with DET on a new Digital City initiative to harness its multi-rail payments network and digital commerce technology.

 Amazon has partnered with the Dubai Department of Economy and Tourism (DET) to launch the new DET x Amazon Accelerator and propel the growth of SMEs in Dubai.
 The accelerator will provide Dubaibased businesses with advanced digital tools and strategic growth opportunities to reach millions of customers through Amazon UAE.
+LLOYD'S Insurance marketplace, Lloyd's, and DET announced the first cohort for their new insurtech accelerator, which provides Dubai-based startups with a pathway to access the London market.
+Startups include Artio, which provides insurance products for carbon projects, and embedded insurance platform, Discovermarket.